ology/techn.ology.net/blog/2023/03/02/creating-rhythms-with-perl/index.markdown

 I was pleased to find that porting the c algorithms as-is into perl was sufficiently (and sometimes very) fast.
 I thought about translating them to "idiomatic" perl, but was not sure how to implement the (often recursive) algorithms into said idioms.
 So I left them be for the most part.
 Some algorithms are straight-up perl modules with a single call.
 So I used that as much as I could (e.g. for de Bruijn and permutations, etc.).

 For completeness, I also added methods to do things to the sequences and intervals described in the book.
 So you can invert or reverse a sequence at a cetain point, or you can convert intervals to sequences and back.
-Also, I figured out how to render Euclidean rhythms by studying [Godfried Toussaint](http://cgm.cs.mcgill.ca/~godfried/publications/banff.pdf) and added that method too.
+Also, I figured out how to render Euclidean rhythms by studying [Godfried Toussaint](http://cgm.cs.mcgill.ca/~godfried/publications/banff.pdf) [PDF] and added that method too.

 Music-Math nerds - Enjoy! :D